exaspace/async-log4j-jdbc/README.md

 First clone this repo and cd into it, then:

-    docker-compose build      # builds the app into a docker image docker-compose up -d      # starts postgres container and the demo application (in background mode)
+    docker compose build      # builds the app into a docker image docker compose up -d      # starts postgres and the demo application (in background mode)

 The demo app configures Log4J (see "src/test/resources/demo/postgres/log4j.properties"), creating a table called `applog` to hold the messages and then goes into a loop calling logger.info() (5 times per second by default).

 You can keep an eye on the logs with:

-    docker-compose logs -f
+    docker compose logs -f

 You will see a database write logged for each message (as the demo is running in a chatty debug mode):